wso2/docs-ei/en/micro-integrator/docs/references/connectors/csv-module/csv-module-config.md

       }
   ]
   ```
-A sample configuration for the jsonToCsv operation is shown below.
+A sample synapse configuration for the jsonToCsv operation is shown below.

   ``` xml
   <CSV.jsonToCsv>